Running in Cold Weather: How to Dress for Success

 5 Tips for Running in the Cold

-1.Remove a Layer After Warming UpOnce you're geared up and ready to go, you'll feel 5 to 10 degrees warmer than the temperature outside.
-But to stay cosy during your warm-up, dress for the actual weather, then remove a layer once you start to generate body heat.
+1.Remove a Layer After Warming UpOnce you’re geared up and ready to go, you’ll feel 10 to 20 degrees warmer than the temperature outside.
+But to stay cozy during your warm-up, dress for the actual weather, then remove a layer once you start to generate body heat.

 2.Pay Attention to the Forecast

 In the winter months, wind and rain are likely to affect how you should dress.
-For example, if it's 4 degrees outside but it "feels like" it's -1 due to wind chill, you should dress for -1-degree weather, then remove a layer after your warm-up.
-Your remaining apparel should be designed for a 4- to 10-degree day.
+For example, if it’s 40 degrees outside but it “feels like” it’s 30 due to windchill, you should dress for 30-degree weather, then remove a layer after your warm up.
+Your remaining apparel should be designed for a 40- to 50-degree day.

 3.Anticipate Colder Temps When It Rains

-If it's raining, dress as if it's about -15 to -12 degrees cooler than the actual temperature, then strip off a layer once you get going.
-When there's rain or snow, make sure you also wear something with a reflective design to improve your visibility.
+If it’s raining, dress as if it’s about 5 to 10 degrees cooler than the actual temperature, then strip off a layer once you get going.
+When there’s rain or snow, make sure you also wear something reflective to improve your visibility.

 4.Cover Your Extremities